 Stephen Massicotte is the librettist for the new opera Mary's Wedding, commissioned by Pacific Opera Victoria and based on Mr. Massicotte's award-winning play.
-The opera, composed by Andrew Paul MacDonald, makes its world premiere in November 2011.
+The opera, composed by Andrew Paul MacDonald, made its world première in November 2011.

 One of Canada's most-produced young writers, Stephen Massicotte was born in Trenton, and grew up in Thunder Bay, Ontario.
 He earned a diploma in Graphic Design and Advertising from Cambrian College in Sudbury and a Bachelor of Fine Arts (Drama) from the University of Calgary.